 THE GENOME OF H. DUJARDINI

 The genome size of H. dujardini has been independently estimated by densitometry to be ~100 Mb [20, 45], but the spans of existing assemblies exceed this, because of contamination with bacterial reads and uncollapsed heterozygosity.
-We generated new sequencing data (Supplementary Table S1), including PacBio long single-molecule reads and data from single tardigrades [42], and employed an assembly strategy that eliminated evident bacterial contamination [46] and dealt with heterozygosity.
+We generated new sequencing data (Supplementary Table S1) for H. dujardini.
+Tardigrades, originally purchased in mixed cultures from Sciento, were cultured with a single algal food source.
+Illumina short reads were generated from a single, cleaned tardigrade [42] and PacBio long single-molecule reads from DNA from a bulk, cleaned tardigrade population (~900,000 animals).
+We employed an assembly strategy that eliminated evident bacterial contamination [46] and dealt with the 30~60% heterozygosity estimated from k-mer distributions.
 Our initial Platanus [44] genome assembly had a span of 99.3 Mb in 1,533 contigs, with an N50 length of 250 kb.
 Further scaffolding and gap filling [47] with PacBio reads and a Falcon [43] assembly of the PacBio reads produced a 104 Mb assembly in only 1,421 scaffolds and an N50 length of 342 kb, N90 count of 343 (Table 1).
 In comparison with previous assemblies, this assembly has improved contiguity and improved coverage of complete core eukaryotic genes [48, 49].
-Read coverage was relatively uniform throughout the genome (Supplementary Table S2), with only a few short regions, likely repeats, with high coverage (Supplementary Figure S1).
+Read coverage was relatively uniform throughout the genome (Supplementary Figure S1, Supplementary Table S2), with only a few short regions, likely repeats, with high coverage.
 We identified 29.6 Mb (28.5%) the H. dujardini genome as being repetitive (Supplementary Table S3).
 Simple repeats covered 5.2% of the genome, with a longest repeat unit of 8,943 bp.
 Seven of the eight longest repeats were of the same repeat unit (GATGGGTTTT)n, were found exclusively at nine scaffold ends and may correspond to telomeric sequence (Supplementary Table S4).
 The other long repeat was a simple repeat of (CAGA)n and its complementary sequence (GTCT)n, and spanned 3.2 Mb (3% of the genome, longest unit 5,208 bp).
 We identified eighty-one 5.8S rRNA, two 18S rRNA, and three 28S rRNA loci with RNAmmer [50].
 Scaffold0021 contains both 18S and 28S loci, and it is likely that multiple copies of the ribosomal RNA repeat locus have been collapsed in this scaffold, as it has very high read coverage (~5,400 fold, compared to ~113 fold overall, suggesting ~48 copies). tRNAs for each amino acid were found (Supplementary Figure S2) [51].
 Analysis of miRNA-Seq data with miRDeep [52] predicted 507 mature miRNA loci (Supplementary Data S1), of which 185 showed similarity with sequences in miRbase [53].

 Table 1 Metrics of Hypsibius dujardini genome assemblies. * The longest scaffolds in the tg assembly are derived from bacterial contaminants.